 Flavors in Wine

-The most common reason for taking a wine class is to learn how to describe what you are smelling and tasting.
-There’s no other area where people feel paralyzed by their senses quite like they do with wine.
+The most common reason for taking a wine class is to learn to describe what you smell and taste.
+There’s no other area where people feel paralyzed by their senses entirely like they do with wine.

-The truth is it’s quite easy once you know the basics.
+The truth is it’s pretty easy once you know the basics.
 First, the primary flavor in wine is fruit.
-White wines tend to veer toward apples and citrus, and reds taste like berries.
+White wines tend toward apples and citrus, and reds taste like berries.
 From there, flavors in wine can be broken down into two categories: earthy (or non-fruit) and oaky.

 The spice flavors in wine are mostly from aging in oak.
-Vanilla, cinnamon, cloves, and nutmeg are the most common oak aromas.
-While you love those notes in red wine, you may find that they become repellent in white wine.
+The most common oak aromas are vanilla, cinnamon, cloves, and nutmeg.
+While you may love those notes in red wine, you might find that they become repellent in white wine.
 This has led to a rise in “unoaked” wines, especially white wines like Chardonnay or Sauvignon Blanc.

-Focusing on unoaked wines in the beginning, can be helpful because it allows you to understand earthy elements more easily.
+Focusing on unoaked wines initially can be helpful because it allows you to understand earthy elements more easily.
 Do you smell flowers?
 What about honey?
 Even the smell of salty air can radiate off a coastal white wine.
 All fine wine will be a mix of delicious fruit and some form of earthiness.

 Wine Decanters

 Most people are tempted to overspend on wine accessories in the beginning.
-Instead, you should allocate most of your wine budget to what you drink.
+Instead, it would be best if you allocated most of your wine budget to what you drink.
 Save buying fancy accouterments for a later date (if at all).
-Wine tasting does not require fancy decanters!
+Tasting wine does not require fancy decanters!

 White wines won’t benefit from decanting because they do not have tannins.
 However, older wines (red or white) should be decanted to remove the sediment accumulated at the bottom over time.
 Pour the wine into the decanter and stop when the sediment reaches the neck.